Picard Iteration for Parameter Estimation in Nonlinear Ordinary Differential Equations using Low-Quality Data: Introduction

 For a given parameterized vector field, $f(t,x,\theta)$, we suppose that Eqn.~\eqref{eqn:nonlinearODE} is well-posed and define the corresponding solution map, $\phi_{f}(t, x, \theta)$, as the unique function which satisfies for all $t \ge 0$, $x \in \R^{n_x}$ and $\theta\in \Theta$.
 While it is almost never possible to obtain an analytic expression for the solution map of a nonlinear system, the $\phi_{f}$ notation allows us to efficiently represent the problem of data-based system identification.
 Specifically, suppose that experimental data is available from solutions of Eqn.~\eqref{eqn:nonlinearODE} consisting of measurements $y_i$ at a sequence of discrete times $\{t_i\in\R\}_{i=1}^{N_s}$ so that $y_i = (1+n_i) g(t_i, \phi_{f}(t_i, x, \theta), \theta) + m_i$ where $\theta,x$ are unknown and $m_i\in \R^{n_y}$ and $n_i \in \R$ represent measurement errors.
 We denote the set of all such measurements as $Y = \{(y_i, t_i) \in \R^{n_y} \times \R \; : \; i = 1, ..., N_s\}.$

-We may now formulate the parameter estimation/system identification problem as where for simplicity we use the least-squares \textit{Loss Function}~\cite{bard1974nonlinear} defined as Problem~\eqref{eqn:optimization} is an unconstrained, typically non-convex optimization problem~\cite{ljung2010perspectives} in parameters $x,\theta$.
-One approach to solving such a problem is to use numerical simulation in place of the solution map~\cite{biegler1986nonlinear} and then apply gradient-free, black box optimization tools such as numerical gradient-approximation~\cite{byrd1988approximate, more2006levenberg}, parameter cascade~\cite{ramsay2007parameter, hooker2016collocinfer}, nonparametric estimators~\cite{brunel2008parameter, chen2008efficient, cao2012penalized}, genetic algorithms~\cite{duong2002system, sivanandam2008genetic}, and simulated annealing~\cite{bertsimas1993simulated}.
+We may now formulate the parameter estimation/system identification problem as where for simplicity we use the least-squares \textit{Loss Function}~\cite{bard1974nonlinear} defined as { Problem~\eqref{eqn:optimization} is an unconstrained optimization problem~\cite{ljung2010perspectives} in parameters $x,\theta$.
+However, for nonlinear systems, the inclusion of the nonlinear solution map, $\phi_f$, typically makes the problem non-convex -- implying that descent-based algorithms will obtain at best local optimality.
+Furthermore, because explicit expressions for the solution map $\phi_f$ are rarely available, obtaining even locally optimal solutions to this problem is challenging. }

+One approach to solving Problem~\eqref{eqn:optimization} is to use numerical simulation in place of the solution map~\cite{biegler1986nonlinear} and then apply gradient-free, black box optimization tools such as numerical gradient-approximation~\cite{byrd1988approximate}, parameter cascade~\cite{ramsay2007parameter, hooker2016collocinfer}, nonparametric estimators~\cite{brunel2008parameter, chen2008efficient, cao2012penalized}, genetic algorithms~\cite{duong2002system, sivanandam2008genetic}, and simulated annealing~\cite{bertsimas1993simulated}.
 Unfortunately, however, such methods are computationally inefficient and may fail to converge to even locally optimal solutions.

 By contrast, gradient-based methods are guaranteed to converge to local optima but require some method for computing the gradient of the solution map, $\nabla_{x, \theta} \phi_{f}$.
 Because analytic expressions for the solution map are rarely available, however, such a gradient descent approach is not practical.